 DIY Decongestant Shower Tablets: Solutions

-The original recipe was not created by me, rather a contributor.
+The original recipe version was not created by me, rather a contributor.
 Once it became popular, I did try making a batch and while they worked fine in my shower, a few readers ran into issues.
-My new decongestant shower soothers recipe solves those issues.
+My new natural decongestant shower soothers recipe solves those issues.
 As home remedies go, I’ve found these aromatherapy tablets to be quite effective.
 I’ve also given some to sick friends with great feedback.

 - The vapor rub used in that version made the shower floor oily for some readers.
 While I didn’t find that myself (I put it near the drain), it was obviously my number one concern… the new shower tablet recipe contains no oil other than essential oils, which evaporate into the steam of the shower.
 The shower decongestant tablets are actually quite dry after curing.